RavenGlobal-BE/AuthAPI/README.md

 # Raven ONE Authentication API

+**NOTE -** This is currently NOT backwards compatible with the pre-2.0 versions.
+We'll continue to work on this new system and WILL NOT release this auth to the world without a proper migration flow.

 This is the brand new system Raven will be using for authentication & authorization.
 It supports both regular logins, registrations, Enterprise SSO (soon) & MFA (soon).
 Written in **Go(lang)** to prioritize performance where it's the most critical.

 ## What does it allow you to do?